shriharimohole3693/quiz-app-backend-using-springboot/README.md

 This is the backend of a Quiz Application built with **Spring Boot**, **Spring Data JPA**, and **REST APIs**.
 It supports **admin functionalities** (adding questions, creating quizzes) and **user functionalities** (attempting quizzes and calculating results).

-> This backend can be extended to a **microservices architecture** by separating admin and user functionalities into independent services.

 ---